ckeistler/Bikesharing/README.md

 # Bikesharing

 ## Overview
-The premise of our module 14 challenge was to us Tableau to create visualizations
+The task that module 14 challenged us with was to use Tableau to create visualizations and perform analysis on bike sharing data from New York City.
+The premise of the analysis and presentation was to, “convince investors that a bike-sharing program in Des Moines is a solid business proposal”.

 ## Results